Ajit Agarkar

-He played for the Delhi Daredevils (Now Delhi Capitals) and the Kolkata Knight Riders in the IPL, and captained Mumbai to its 40th Ranji Trophy title in 2013.
+He played for the Delhi Daredevils (now Delhi Capitals) and the Kolkata Knight Riders in the IPL, and captained Mumbai to its 40th Ranji Trophy title in 2013.
 He made his Test and ODI debuts in 1998 and T20I debut in 2006.
 In 2013, Agarkar announced his retirement from all forms of cricket.
 Post-retirement, he began a new career as a cricket analyst.
-He holds the record for the quickest 50 in ODIs by an Indian coming off just 21 balls.
+He holds the record for the quickest 50 in ODIs by an Indian coming off just 21 balls (against Zimbabwe in 2000).